 Sierra Leone Exchanges

-As Global Girl Project has entered into our fourth year we have chosen to continue to move eastward in our growth, and have formed a partnership with an NGO in the very small, rural village of Bumpe, Sierra Leone.
+As Global Girl Project entered into our fourth year we chose to continue to move eastward in our growth, and formed a partnership with an NGO in the very small, rural village of Bumpe, Sierra Leone.
 For our 2018 exchange cohort we are very excited and grateful for our new collaboration with Sierra Leone Rising.
 This organization continues to do life-changing work with young people, and especially young women within the Bumpe Chiefdom.
-During this past March our Director travelled to Bumpe to interview 10 potential Global Girl Project Scholars and learn, first hand, about the lives of our girls and their families.
+In March 2017 our Director travelled to Bumpe to interview 10 potential Global Girl Project Scholars and learn, first hand, about the lives of our girls and their families.
 Through these interviews it was evident that the issues of teen pregnancy, early marriage, and lack of education for girls are at the forefront of what our global girls want to change in their village.
-We are pleased to introduce you to Josephine and Alice, who will be joining our other scholars from Haiti and India, in the spring of 2018, to learn how to become agents of change in their own communities and be a part of making a difference, globally.
+We are pleased to introduce you to Josephine and Alice, who have joined our other scholars from Haiti and Nepal, in July 2018 in Nepal, to learn how to become agents of change in their own communities and be a part of making a difference, globally.